 Fair value represents the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (also referred to as an exit price).
-The Company utilizes a hierarchy for inputs used in measuring fair value that gives the highest priority to observable inputs.
+The Company utilizes a hierarchy for inputs used in measuring fair value that gives the highest priority to observable inputs and the lowest priority to unobservable inputs.
 Valuation techniques used to measure fair value maximize the use of observable inputs.